 - 1 large overripe banana

-- 10 tbsp milk of choice (I love unsweetened vanilla almond milk here)
+- 220ml milk of choice (I love unsweetened vanilla almond milk here)

 - 1 tsp vanilla bean paste